Angela Luna, BFA Fashion ’16, Designs Solutions for Refugees

 One minute, Angela Luna’s long flowing jacket, a piece that’s perfect for a rainy New York City day, was making its way down the runway at the 2016 Parsons Benefit.
 The next minute, it turned into a tent.
-Once Luna had transformed the piece into a portable shelter, it became clear that her senior thesis collection wasn’t just about the mercurial weather patterns of New York, but about an issue that’s far more pressing.
+Once Luna had transformed the piece into a portable shelter, it became clear that her senior thesis collection wasn’t just about the mercurial weather patterns of New York, but about a far more pressing issue.

-Design for Difference is made up of outerwear pieces that serve different functions for refugees: A jacket with a removable reflective harness can transport small children; a long overcoat transforms into a warm sleeping bag; the orange coat seen on the runway can turn into a small tent.
+Design for Difference is made up of outerwear pieces that serve different functions for refugees: A jacket with a removable reflective harness that can transport small children; a long overcoat that transforms into a warm sleeping bag; a coat that can turn into a small tent.
 Luna, who plans on expanding the collection to serve more purposes, will be working with a distributor throughout the next year to bring the pieces to life.

-“The New School encourages its students to think about social issues from the start of their academic careers, which makes it easier to approach these kinds of projects,” said Luna, adding that she was inspired by Lucy Jones, Fashion Design ’15, who won last year’s Womenswear Designer of the Year award for her fashion line for people who use wheelchairs and people with limited mobility.
+“The New School encourages its students to think about social issues from the start of their academic careers, which makes it easier to approach these kinds of projects,” says Luna, adding that she was inspired by Lucy Jones, Fashion Design ’15, who won last year’s Womenswear Designer of the Year award for her fashion line for seated individuals.

 “Angela really challenged the fashion system, designing something that was both beautiful and addressed a complex issue,” said Yvonne Watson, associate dean of the School of Fashion.